Mastering Comparison Operators in Python

 Chained Comparison Operators in Python

-Python allows chained comparisons, which make expressions cleaner and more readable than using multiple and
+Python allows chained comparisons, which make expressions cleaner and more readable than using multiple and statements.

 Example 1: Simple Chain